Geo-prediction2025/MT-modelling/README.md

 <h2> Who do I talk to? </h2>

-Daiming Hu, Hunan University of Arts and Science, China mail:hdm0206@mail.ustc.edu.cn
+Daiming Hu, Hunan University of Arts and Science, China. mail:hdm0206@mail.ustc.edu.cn.
 We are sorry for any inconvenience.